-(B) Regular Meetings & Mid Year Retreat
+B. Regular Meetings & Mid Year Retreat

-In order to conduct its business, the Commission shall regularly meet on the first and third Mondays of every month from September 2019 through July 2020, unless this falls on a holiday, in which case the Commission shall meet on the day following that holiday (i.e., the following Tuesday).
+In order to conduct its business, the Commission shall regularly meet on the first and third Mondays of every month from September 2021 through July 2022, unless this falls on a holiday, in which case the Commission shall meet on the day following that holiday (i.e., the following Tuesday).
 The commission may additionally opt to schedule meetings during the month of August.
-Regular meetings shall be in room 416 of City Hall unless otherwise noted on the Youth Commission website (www.sfgov.org/yc).
+Regular meetings shall be in room 416 of City Hall unless otherwise noted on the Youth Commission website (www.sfgov.org/vc).

-Exceptions include January 2020 (in which the Commission shall have a regular meeting on the first Monday of the month and then hold a special Mid Year Retreat on January 18 and 19 at a location to be determined).
+Exceptions include January 2021 (in which the Commission shall have a regular meeting on the first Monday of the month and then hold a special Mid Year Retreat in January at a location to be determined).